 Two XXXX Strong Ale labels from the Friary brewery.
 The scarcer one of the two, and the later, was auctioned at the Society AGM last Saturday for lots of money.

-Labels from that brewery have just been added to our featured brewery section.
+We have just added labels from the Scarborough & Whitby Breweries Ltd to our featured brewery section.

 In England > Yorkshire and Humber or you could just click here https://labology.org.uk/?page_id=5971